High-level North defector to run for South Korean parliament

 Thae told reporters Tuesday he decided to run in the April 15 elections on the ticket of the conservative opposition Liberty Korea Party after agonizing over how to contribute to South Korea with his knowledge on North Korea.

 Thae said he’s spoken in conferences and written many articles to let the South Korean people know about North Korean strategies.
-But Thae said he’s found an acute divide in how South Koreans view the North is a major obstacle toward unification and that he was deeply frustrated with what he called “a wrong direction” that South Korea’s liberal government has taken on its North Korean policy.
+But Thae said he’s found an acute divide in South Korea on how to view the North is a major obstacle toward unification and that he was deeply frustrated with what he called “a wrong direction” that South Korea’s liberal government has taken on its North Korea policy.

 Thae apparently refers to South Korean President Moon Jae-in’s push to expand ties with North Korea and resume joint economic projects despite a standstill in the U.S.-North Korean nuclear diplomacy.
 Moon has said improved inter-Korean ties would help facilitate U.S.-North Korean diplomacy.